yannickRadji/drugs/doc/product/docs/index.md

 ## Considerations
-If we have To of data we can't store the data in a unique JSON file depending on how we query the data we should then save it in parquet or in a graph database.
+If we have To of data we can't store the data in a unique JSON file depending on how we query the data we should then save it in delta parquet or in a graph database.
+If JSON is really mandatory we should use the partitioned multiline implementation.
+On To scale few code adaption to get rid of spark action that get all data to the driver (mainly the toPandas).
+Finally, at scale we should consider doing incremental computation by only transforming the new data few codes adaption are needed to do (Streaming Spark API could be leveraged).

 In case of large JSON input for json_cleaner we should leverage an iterative JSON parser (Python package like ijson)